Jeff Cannell, Lead Pastor

 Lifelong Columbus resident Peter Shumaker spent most of his young adult life playing music on the road and in various local groups.
 After a difficult season in his life, he refocused his life and is now volunteers some time as a ministry coordinator at Central Vineyard.
 Peter has found a lot of joy taking over as the Asia’s Hope coordinator.
 Peter enjoys collecting vintage Star Wars toys, playing live music locally, playing video games with his friends and hanging out with his lovely wife Keilah.

-Katie Heck, Pastoral Assistant
+Katie Heck, Ministry Coordinator

 Areas of Focus: Community Groups, Leadership Development and Support